Technical climbing info

 The Devil’s Kitchen Headwall had proven to us to never assume anything about it.
 From shitty mixed terrain, to brittle rhyme, to impossibly steep powder hell.
 Looking up, the conditions looked good and the snow felt great underfoot.
 I thoroughly believe that even if conditions are good, simulclimbing is safer than soloing.
 We roped up.

 As we began to make our way up the chute, the climbing stayed drama free.
 It was exactly what it looked like from below, fun and cruiser.
-We could see a trio of climbers below us in the distance below looking up at us.
-Below I knew it, I could feel the sun cresting over the ridge above.
+We could see a trio of climbers below us in the distance watching us.
+And before I knew it, I could feel the sun cresting over the ridge above.
 A few kicks later, looking over my left shoulder I could see the Wy’east ridge to the summit soaring up above us.
 “Woahhhhhh, Jess, this is beautiful!
 When you get up here look over your left shoulder!”

 Finishing it off